If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Varroa mites are parasites that attack honeybees and their brood.
 They suck the fat from bees and may transmit RNA viruses to bees in the process.
 The Mann Lake DC301 Hop Guard Varroa Mite Treatment is a natural control method for Varroa mites.
 Significant infestations of your beehive by Varroa mites can lead to the death of your entire bee colony.
 This is why beekeepers must always be keen on stopping mite infestations.

 The Mann Lake DC301 Hop Guard Varroa Mite Treatment comes from a reputed beekeeping supplies company.
 Mann Lake has an impressive array of quality products for both beginner and professional beekeepers.
-This treatment utilizes natural forming compounds from hops (from the hop plant) to control Varroa mites in your beehive.
-It can be applied several times in a year and does not harm bees.
-In this review we’ll discuss its usage and how effective it is.
+This treatment utilizes naturally forming compounds from hops (from the hop plant) to control Varroa mites in your beehive.
+It can be applied several times a year and does not harm bees.
+In this review, we’ll discuss its usage and how effective it is.

 About the Mann Lake DC301 Hop Guard Varroa Mite Treatment